ATNF/askapsoft/Code/Doc/user/current/doc/tutorials/basiccontinuum.rst

 This runs as a serial job, using only a single processor.
 Run this in the usual fashion via::

-    sbatch mssplit.qsub
+    sbatch mssplit.sbatch

-Make a note of the ID that qsub returns - you may need this to set up dependencies later on (see the imaging section below).
+Make a note of the ID that sbatch returns - you may need this to set up dependencies later on (see the imaging section below).

 Imaging